 Context

 Adobe reached out to UNIT9 to create an augmented invitation for the MAX 2022 event to highlight their new AR/VR offerings and showcase the about-to-be-released Aero (AR) software.
 As part of a small team, I was the only UX designer & strategist of the project.
-With only two months on the clock, the timeline of the project was really tight.
+The timeline of the project was tight with only two months on the clock.

-Adobe MAX 2022 hosted in Los Angeles + online
+Adobe MAX 2022 hosted in Los Angeles & online - Recording of the AR experience.

 STEP 1